ncsurobotics/seawolf/README.md

 * libjpeg-dev (libjpeg-turbo-devel)
 * ncurses-dev (ncurses-devel) (Try libncurses5-dev and libncursesw5-dev on Ubuntu if ncurses-dev doesn't work)

 You can install OpenCV from source if you want.
 If you do, skip installing the opencv- packages.
-There is a tutorial for installing OpenCV from source on the wiki: Installing OpenCV
+Instructions for installing OpenCV from source can be found [here](http://docs.opencv.org/doc/tutorials/introduction/linux_install/linux_install.html#linux-installation).

 ### Software Repositories